 - How to deal with hostile records trolls

-- Department-specifics training on application of exemptions
+- Department-specific training on application of exemptions

-- Common mistakes and how to avoid them
+- Guidance on common mistakes and how to avoid them